- About Us

 - Florida v.
-Holder, in which a three-judge federal court rejected Florida’s attempt to drastically reduce the early voting period, an important channel through which Blacks voted in record numbers in the 2008 Presidential election;
+Holder, in which a three-judge federal court rejected Florida’s attempt to drastically reduce the early voting period for the 2012 Presidential election, an important channel through which Black people voted in record numbers in the 2008 Presidential election;

 - South Carolina v.
-Holder, in which a three-judge federal court rejected South Carolina’s request to implement its discriminatory photo identification law for the 2012 Presidential election.
+Holder, in which a three-judge federal court rejected South Carolina’s request to implement its discriminatory photo identification law for the 2012 Presidential election; and,

 Ryan also represented Black voters in Jefferson Parish, Louisiana in Williams v.
 McKeithen, a Section 2 challenge to the Parish’s at-large method of electing judges to the state court of appeals.
 In response to the Williams litigation, Louisiana created a new district that provided that Parish’s Black community, for the first time in history, with an opportunity to elect a candidate of its choice.

-Ryan also oversees LDF’s efforts to ensure state compliance with the National Voter Registration Act, which requires states to provide voter registration services to impoverished constituents at state public assistance agencies.
-In Scott v.
-Schedler, Ryan and his team are currently challenging Louisiana’s failure to provide legally required voter registration services to its most vulnerable residents.
+Ryan also supervises LDF’s litigation and advocacy efforts to ensure state compliance with the National Voter Registration Act (NVRA), which requires states to provide voter registration services to impoverished constituents who apply for benefits at state public assistance agencies.

-Ryan speaks frequently, has been interviewed by many media outlets, including MSNBC's Hardball with Chris Matthews, MSNBC's Politics Nation with Reverend Al Sharpton, MSNBC's Up with Chris Hayes, MSNBC's The Rachel Maddow Show , CNN Newsroom with Suzanne Malveaux, MSNBC Live with Richard Lui , CBS, Fox News, National Public Radio's Talk of the Nation, Associated Press, New York Times, Los Angeles Times, Seattle Times, and Thomson Reuters, has offered testimony, and writes regularly on issues concerning race, law, and democracy in various publications, including:
+He also has been interviewed by numerous media outlets, including MSNBC’s The Reid Report here , Hardball with Chris Matthews here and here, Politics Nation with Reverend Al Sharpton, Up with Chris Hayes, The Rachel Maddow Show here and here, CNN Newsroom with Suzanne Malveaux, Live with Richard Lui, The Tavis Smiley Show, Fox News, National Public Radio's Talk of the Nation, and the New York Times.

 - Disregarding the Results: Examining the Ninth Circuit’s Heightened Section 2 “Intentional Discrimination” Standard in Farrakhan v.
 Gregoire, 111 Colum.
-L. Rev. Sidebar 51 (2011)
+L. Rev. Sidebar 51 (2011); and,

 - The Dim Side of the Bright Line: Minority Voting Opportunity After Bartlett v.
 Strickland, 45 Harv.
 C.R.-C.L.
 L. Rev. (2010)